 Do you send email newsletters to your church?
 Do you email your congregation about specific ministry campaigns or special offering?
 Include giving instructions in all relevant email communications.

 In addition to regular communication, using email to inform and educate your members about your new giving tools is a great way to increase adoption.
-We've created a great template for you to get started with.
-Feel free to copy and edit it to your liking.

 #6 - Social Media

 Using social media is a great way to promote your new digital giving tools.
 We've created a great set of social media graphics to help you spread the word.
-View them and feel free to download and use any/all of them whenever you want.

 Here's a quick example of what a "launch" social media post could look like!